llayer/cmu_challenge/README.md

-# cmu_challenge
+# CMU Challenge: Machine learning for muon energy reconstruction in a high-granularity calorimeter

-## Machine learning for muon energy reconstruction in a high-granularity calorimeter
+## Setup

 Setup the environment on CMU bridges